paul-grassi/800-63-3/sp800-63b/sec4_aal.md

 No requirements to reauthenticate after a period of inactivity. **We need some parameters here**

 ####4.1.5 Security Controls
-The CSP MUST employ appropriately tailored security controls from the low baseline of security controls defined in [[SP 800-53]](sec10_references.md/#SP800-53) and must ensure that the minimum assurance requirements associated with the low baseline are satisfied.
+The CSP SHALL employ appropriately tailored security controls from the low baseline of security controls defined in [[SP 800-53]](sec10_references.md/#SP800-53) and SHALL ensure that the minimum assurance requirements associated with the low baseline are satisfied.

 ###4.2.
 Authenticator Assurance Level 2